ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 pi is also used instead of _relative clauses_ sometimes (mi lukin e jan pi moku e kala -- I see a man who eats a fish).
 I always recommend to use _pi li_ instead.
 It can be used after either the subject or the object.
 For (a ridiculous) example: _ona pi li moku e kala li olin e jan pi li moku e kili._ -- They, whom eat a fish, love people, whom eat fruits.
+Note: this latter use is anything but _pu_ or _standard_.
+This use should be avoided in formal use!

 ## li